 Whitney Bradshaw: OUTCRY

-OUTCRY, January 20, 2018 – Present Artist Statement
+OUTCRY January 20, 2018 – Present

 It’s important to me that a very diverse group of women is represented in the project.
 I do this, not only, to give voice to as many women as possible but also to ensure that when a woman views the project she can see someone like her in it.
 Likewise, when the larger audience views it they can see their mothers, daughters, sisters, nieces, etc. I hope the work empowers women who take part in Outcry as well as those who view it to speak up for themselves whenever they need to.
-Most importantly, I hope the work encourages all viewers to listen to, believe, support, care for, and, above all, respect women and girls.
+Most importantly, I hope the work encourages all viewers to listen to, believe, support, care for, and above all respect women and girls.

 I began this project on the night of the Women’s March 2018.
-Since then I have photographed over 375 women letting it all out!
+Since then I have photographed over 375 women letting it all out.
 When seen together these intimate representations of our individual power and expression become a monumental act of collective resistance.